Turbo1337GS/parser/README.md

 Please note that the appearance of the web page output might vary depending on the CSS styles applied to the Search App.

-* This is currently a simple version of a parser for the Bing search engine, but in the future, it will also include image search, news search, shopping items, and much more!